Nitishkumar000/Chatbot-using-NLTK/README.md

 NLTK has a module, nltk.chat, which simplifies building these engines by providing a generic framework.

-Chat: This is a class that has all the logic that is used by the chatbot.
+Chat: This is a class that has all the logic that es and its corresponding output values.

-Reflections: This is a dictionary that contains a set of input values and its corresponding output values.
 It is an optional dictionary that you can use.
-You can also create your own dictionary in the same format as below and use it in your code.
+You can also create your own dictionary in the same format as below and use it in your code. is used by the chatbot.

-The nltk.chat chatbots work on the regex of keywords present in your question.
+Reflections: This is a dictionary that contains a set of input valu The nltk.chat chatbots work on the regex of keywords present in your question.
 So you can add any number of questions in a proper format so that your chatbot doesn’t get confused in determining the regex.

 Steps:

-1) Import the necesrray libraries

-2) Create a list of question & Answers.

-      2.1) Use Regex for framing your questions

-3) Define a function for a welcome message

-4) Create an instance of Chat class containing pairs(list of tuples containing set of question and answers) and reflections

-5) To trigger the conversation invoke the chat.coverse()
+1. Importing Libraries: The first step is to import the necessary libraries from the NLTK module.
+2. Creating the QA List: This list contains pairs of regular expressions and responses.
+Each question pattern is matched against user input, and the corresponding response is provided.
+3. Defining the Welcome Message: A function welcome_message() is defined to greet the user and provide instructions on how to interact with the chatbot.
+4. Creating an Instance of the Chat Class: An instance of the Chat class is created using the QA list and the reflections dictionary, which helps in handling pronouns.
+5. Triggering the Conversation: The chat.converse() method is called to start the interaction with the user when the script is run.

+This structure provides me with a simple but effective way to create a chatbot using the NLTK library, allowing for easy expansion and customization.
+I can add more patterns and responses to the QA list as needed.